 In addition to CO2, other emissions are produced by the combustion of fossil fuels during the industrial processes involved in energy production.
-Depending on their concentration, nitrogen oxide (NOx), sulfur dioxide (SO2) and other particles can have a serious impact on the environment and human health.
+Depending on their concentration in the air, nitrogen oxide (NOx), sulfur dioxide (SO2) and particulate matters (PM) can have a serious impact on the environment and human health.